top of page

 When your wife is going off at you, she doesn’t really know what’s going on inside of you.
 The more you can be vulnerable about sharing your feelings, your needs, your thought process, and your reasons for doing certain things, the more you can help her step inside your world and understand you; the more she’s going to know you and the more she is going to respect you.

-What I realized (probably much too late) is that when I’m not sharing about how I feel, it’s an invitation to her to fabricate conclusions; basically to make shit up on her own!
+What I realized is that when I’m not sharing what's going on with me, it’s an invitation to her to fabricate conclusions; basically to make shit up on her own!
 If I don’t tell her anything, I’m basically telling her to go make up her own conclusions, and often those conclusions aren’t in my favor.
 You can significantly improve the playing field by sharing genuinely about what you want her to see in you.

 Provide What Is Desired.